Code-Institute-Submissions/ejiro-design-food-creation_MarResub/README.md

 * Home page is working for laptop/iphone view
 * Gallery page is also coming for laptop/iphone
 * Contact page is working as well for both laptop/iphone
-* the astethic design of the site is exactly how i want it to look
+* The astethic design of the site is exactly how i want it to look
+* attached screenshot can now be previewed